-- 1. Targeted case management refers to coordination and planning services provided with, or on behalf of, a client with a substance use disorder diagnosis. - The client does not need to be physically present for this service to be performed if it is done on the client's behalf. - 2.
+- 1. Targeted case management refers to coordination and planning services provided with, or on behalf of, a client with a substance use disorder diagnosis. - a.
+The client does not need to be physically present for this service to be performed if it is done on the client's behalf. - 2.
 Targeted case management services are limited to service planning, advocacy, and linkage to other appropriate medical services related to substance use disorder diagnosis, monitoring, and care coordination. - 3.
-Targeted case management services are limited to: - a.
-52 units of service per State Fiscal Year. - b.
-Up to four units of service per date of service. - 4.
-A unit of service equals one 30-minute sessions of targeted case management, and consists of at least one documented contact with a client or person acting on behalf of a client, identified during the case planning process.
+A unit of service equals one 15-minute increment of targeted case management, and consists of at least one documented contact with a client or person acting on behalf of a client, identified during the case planning process.